siqiang-ng/tp/docs/UserGuide.md

 Step 3: You should see the link being removed from the "classmates" tag like this.
 ![LinkDeleteCommand Step 3](images/LinkDeleteCommandGuide3.png)

+#### Adding a task: `taskadd`

+Is there a specific task you want to add to a tag?
+Simply use the `taskadd` command followed by the index of that tag, and the name of the task!

+**Format:** `taskadd INDEX task/TASK_NAME`

+* Adds a task to the tag with the `INDEX` from the currrent view of the tag list (either tagsort or taglist).
+* Task will not be added if specified tag with `INDEX` already has a task with the same task name.

+Example:
+* `taskadd 2 task/peer review` adds a task to the tag with the index 2 in the current tag list.

+#### Deleting a task: `taskdelete`

+Are the tasks added no longer needed?
+Or perhaps you accidentally added the wrong task to the wrong tag?
+Worry not!
+Use the `taskdelete` command followed by the index of that tag, and the alphabetical index of the task!

+**Format:** `taskdelete INDEX ALPHAINDEX`

+* Deletes a task to the tag with the `INDEX` from the currrent view of the tag list (either tagsort or taglist).

+Example:
+* `taskdelete 1 b` deletes the task with the alphabetical index b from the tag with the index 1 in the current tag list.

 #### Exiting the program : `exit`

 Exits Projact application.